davidMonahan92/Credit-Card-Form/README.md

 # Credit-Card-Form
-A Validating Creidt Card Form built using Javascript
+A Validating Credit Card Form built using Javascript

 Here is a link to my Credit Card Form: https://davidmonahan92.github.io/Credit-Card-Form/